lsst-dm/dmtn-021/index.rst

 image (sigma-clipped mean of its variance plane; in this example 62.8 and 60.0 for the science and template images, respectively).
-The task then computes the decorrelation kernel :math:`\psi` from those three quantities (`Figure 8 <#figure-8>`__).
+The task then computes the decorrelation kernel :math:`\psi` from those three quantities (:numref:`figure-8a` and :numref:`figure-8b`).
 As expected, the resulting decorrelated image difference has a greater variance than the "uncorrected" image difference (120.8 vs. 66.8), and a value close to the naive expected variance :math:`60.0+62.8=122.8`.
-Additionally, we show in `Figure 9 <#figure-9>`__ that the decorrelated DECam image indeed has a lower neighboring-pixel covariance (6.0% off-diagonal covariance, vs. 35% for the uncorrected diffim).
+Additionally, we show in :numref:`figure-9` that the decorrelated DECam image indeed has a lower neighboring-pixel covariance (6.0% off-diagonal covariance, vs. 35% for the uncorrected diffim).

 .. figure:: _static/img9.png
-   :name:
+   :name: figure-8a

+   Image differencing on real (DECam) data.
+PSF matching kernels Shown are kernels derived from two corners of the image which showed the greatest variation in the matching kernels (pixel coordinates overlaid).

 .. figure:: _static/img10.png
-   :name: figure-8
+   :name: figure-8b

-   Image differencing on real (DECam) data.
-PSF matching kernels (left) and corresponding decorrelation kernels (right).
-Shown are kernels derived from two corners of the image which showed the greatest variation in the matching kernels (pixel coordinates overlaid).
+   Decorrelation kernels corresponding to :numref:`figure-8a`.

 .. figure:: _static/img11.png
    :name: figure-9